About Me and My Path (and More)

 I’ve been described as energetic, efficient, dedicated and friendly...but hopefully you will soon be in a position to make up your own mind about that.
 I’m an INFj personality type, but I just think of myself as an upbeat, caring person who works hard and enjoys life.

 I’m an independent businesswoman and proud to say that I’m loving what I do every day.
 I have the freedom to do what I do best, and a big part of that is showing you the way to achieve that freedom for yourself.

 I am the middle daughter of three girls, born and raised in small town England.
 I’m a world traveler, a single mother, and a lover of all creatures great and small.
 Currently we share our home with three dogs, two cats and a gently fluctuating array of smaller critters.
-Sadly this year we lost our small but hugely personable ornamental box turtle called Oliver - he'd been part of the household for over 18 years!
+Sadly we lost our small but hugely personable ornamental box turtle called Oliver - he'd been part of the household for over 18 years!
 All our four-legged family members are waifs and strays of one kind or another and I think that makes them extra special.

 Sometimes I wonder if I was a pioneering pilgrim in a past life.
 I’ve definitely ventured forth many times in my life, and even grew up near the original Mayflower Steps in Plymouth, England (shown in photo in the left sidebar).

 I’ve been a support professional for over 30 years, starting at Plymouth College of Further Education where, on my mother’s recommendation (“so you’ll always have something to fall back on dear”), I undertook a 2-year Advanced Secretarial course and obtained the London Chamber of Commerce Private Secretary’s Certificate, together with a myriad of technical skill certificates.